 More quick and easy pasta recipes to try!

-25-Minute Creamy Sun Dried Tomato Pasta 30 Minute Pomodoro Sauce For Pasta Chicken Pesto Pasta (with rotisserie chicken!)
-Lemon Garlic Pasta with Shrimp and ScallopsAnd make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+25-Minute Creamy Sun Dried Tomato Pasta 30-Minute Pomodoro Sauce For Pasta Chicken Pesto Pasta (with Rotisserie Chicken!)
+25-Minute Lemon Garlic Pasta with Shrimp and ScallopsAnd make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

 Equipment